3 Steps to Achieving Success

 The real key to success starts with setting important goals.
 Research shows that goal setting is the one thing highly successful people do differently.
 Setting goals sounds like a simple thing to do, but is it?

 The table below is based on The American Society of Training and Development study and outlines the percentage likelihood of achieving a goal.
 Notice how the likelihood for success increases as a goal evolves from a passing idea to a full-blown commitment:

 My Three Simple Steps to Achieve Success

 Step 1: Unleash The Power of Focus

 Before you can focus you must first decide “what” to focus on.
 What goals, once achieved, would make you feel successful?
 This process can take a few hours or a few days, but it is important to contemplate.
 As you identify what achievements and aspirations are quite reasonably within your grasp, write them down.
 Keep this list of personal success goals where you can see them every day.
 This process enables the power of focus and staying focused increases your chance of reaching your goals by 15%.

 Step 2: Harness The Power of Pen to Paper

 The next step is to figure out “how” and “by when” you are going to achieve each of your success goals.
 By physically writing down your key action points into a formal plan you will increase the likelihood of achieving those goals by 25%.
 The key here is to give yourself a reasonable – but not too generous – timeline for goal achievement.

 Step 3: Embrace The Power of Accountability

 Accountability is when you commit to your goal plan with someone else.
 This means following through with that person in regularly scheduled meetings to discuss goal progress.
 Stick to it, as this final step increases the likelihood of achievement from 45% to 95%.

-Goal achievement is the number one reason why highly successful sales managers enlist the services of a professional coach.
+Goal achievement is the number one reason why highly successful sales managers enlist the services of an executive sales coach.
 A coach gives you a dramatic advantage in achieving your goals by helping you focus, commit and stick to them.